proxytranslation/user-docs/dashboard2/publishwebsite/javascript-publishing.md

 - *Rewrite URL*: By default, the target language is hidden in the URL.
 Use this tweak to ensure that `?__ptLanuguage=${target_language}` is always present in the URL.
 - *Script URL is base*: The injected script loads further translator scripts, one for each target language.
 Use this tweak to try loading them from the original site's domain.
 Use this feature if the JavaScript exports are uploaded to the original server.
 Note that this isn't supported under Internet Explorer.
 - *Disable selector*: The translator script adds the sidebar language selector by default.
 Use this tweak when a custom language selector is in place.
+- *Passive mode*: In this mode, the translator script leaves the language selection and persisting that choice up to the original website.
+This can be used for retaining full control over the language selection.
+Note that with this enabled, no translation will take place until the original site selects a language.
+Navigating will also stop translation unless that choice is persisted in localStorage.
+- *Select language by path*: This feature is used to create an experience matching that of subdirectory publishing (like `www.example.com/fr-fr/`).
+To set this up, you must edit the original website.
+Just copy the contents of your site in the source language into a folder matching the target language.
+Then, when someone visits these pages, if this option is enabled, the translator script will activate automatically and show the translations.
+- *Start manually*: With this option enabled, the translator script will not start translating until its API is called.
+Use this option when a functionality of your site requires that translation doesn't start until a specific time.
+For example if your website uses server-side rendering.
+In that scenario the site will hydrate, meaning that elements start off as non-interactive when the site loads and immediately after, the site will add the functionality.
+This may interact with the translation process.
+In this case, when hydration finishes, the site must call `window.crestTranslator.start();`.

+### Content ingestion

+The last three options allow you to handle how the content is handled with relation to the JavaScript translation.

+By default, you must export the content of your website into a JavaScript export.
+However, when a website is updated regularly, creating a new export for every update can become tedious.
+The solution is the *Fetch translations dynamically* option.
+With this option enabled, if a segment's translation isn't available in the export, the system will query our servers to see if the translations are available in the translation memory.
+If they are, the segment will be translated.
+Note that creating JavaScript exports is still recommended because loading the translations in the export is faster than querying our systems separately.

+In a similar vein to the above, with the *Report new content during translation* option enabled, if the translator script finds new content, it reports it to our servers.
+The new content then gets ingested.
+It is very similar to the way Translation Proxy works.
+During serving new content gets picked up.

+The *Report new content when the site isn't translated* is similar to *Report new content during translation*.
+The difference is when new content is detected.
+With this option, as opposed to *Report new content during translation*, content will be gathered when the site is not translated.
+This prevents a scenario where translated content could be accidentally ingested as source content.

 ## Selectors